 Use a scale with a hi/lo alarm - and add a hi/lo light tower to the scale for even greater convenience - and you’ll know whether or not a product weighs an amount which is in accordance with a preset target.

-There can be legal implications, as explained here.
-If you buying a weighing scale and need a light tower, the optional extras can be found in the right hand menu of each product page.
+There can also be legal implications, and if you are buying a weighing scale and need a light tower, the optional extras can be found in the right hand menu of each product page.